RBAC Security With the CLI

 access to all new environments by default:

-cod auth enterprise allow onenvs -r manager -p read
+codiac auth enterprise allow onenvs -r manager -p read

 Check it out:

-cod auth enterprise allowed
+codiac auth enterprise allowed

 Conclusion

-- Assign roles to users (changes require users to log in again)
+- Assign roles to users (changes require users to log in again).

-- Assign permissions (roles + privileges) to entities (enterprise, enviro, cab) (no logout required)
+- Assign permissions (roles + privileges) to entities (enterprise, enviro, cab) (no logout required).

 - Set default child permissions as a template to be applied to future environments and cabinets.

-- use the
+- Use the

 allowed